-With some 160 graduate students and nearly 60 faculty members, the Department of History is home to one of the oldest, most distinguished, and most comprehensive graduate programs in the U.S., renowned for its long and valued tradition of collegiality and openness.
-Joining our ranks this year are the faculty and graduate students in the former Department of History of Science, Medicine, and Technology, one of the broadest, most prestigious academic programs of its kind in the United States.
+With some 130 graduate students and nearly 60 faculty members, the Department of History is home to one of the oldest, most distinguished, and most comprehensive graduate programs in the U.S., renowned for its long and valued tradition of collegiality and openness.
+We offer separate graduate degrees in History and in the History of Science, Medicine, and Technology.
 All told, our internationally recognized faculty has been mentoring distinguished historians since 1893.

 Our degree program in History is designed to meet the needs of the Ph.D. candidate, and we offer funding only to students who intend to pursue the Ph.D.
 However, we also welcome applications from students who wish to earn only the M.A. if they have external funding or are self-funded.